The hub offers a dreamy vision of the region: How would it be by the sea? Who do we meet in its harbour villages? Who comes and goes?

 Each organisation is exploring the theme of colonial manifestations, relics, and ideologies within different modes in the city of Porto and beyond.

-The hub plans to implement a broad set of activities around relevant topics such as urban commons and critical thinking.
+The hub implemented a broad set of activities around relevant topics such as urban commons and critical thinking.